AdobeDocs/commerce-admin.en/help/catalog/ar-viewer-setup.md

 The [!DNL AR Viewer] only supports `.USDZ` files.
 See [[!DNL AR Viewer] requirements](../catalog/ar-viewer-requirements.md) for more information.

-## Install the [!DNL AR Viewer] extension
+## Install the extension

 [!DNL AR Viewer] is installed as an extension from [Adobe Commerce Marketplace](https://marketplace.magento.com/){target=_blank}.

 See the [_Installation Guide_](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/extensions.html) for more information about the extension installation process.

-After the [!DNL AR Viewer] extension is installed and configured, _Admin_ users can set up, customize, and manage product listings to include 3D models.
+After the [!DNL AR Viewer] extension is installed and configured, Admin users can set up, customize, and manage product listings to include 3D models.

 ## Add a 3D model